metcalfc/prettier-plugin-hugo-post/CONTRIBUTING.md

 1. Push your branch to your fork
 2. Create a pull request with a clear description of your changes
 3. Ensure all CI checks pass
+4. Once merged, maintainers will handle versioning and releases

 ## Code Style